Our Team

 MLIS | Research and Community Liaison Librarian

 Kim Lawson is an intergenerational Residential School Survivor and member of the Heiltsuk Nation (Bella Bella, BC).
-Her work at the Centre involves addressing barriers to archival records, and helping people find information via archives and libraries.
+Her work at the Centre involves addressing barriers to archival records and helping people find information via archives and libraries.
 Kim is interested in digital cultural safety and Indigenous digital pedagogy.
 She sees the interconnectedness of education, cultural humility, strengthening Indigenous knowledge systems and information services as a crucial aspect of Indigenous informatics and community resilience.

 Prior to joining the team at IRSHDC, Kim worked as an Archivist/Librarian at the Resource Centre for the Union of BC Indian Chiefs and librarian at Xwi7xwa Library for more than 10 years.
 Kim holds a Master’s in Library and Information studies (MLIS).

-Education and Programming Strategist [On secondment to CTLT Indigenous Initiatives through Sept.
-2024]
+Education and Programming Strategist [On secondment to CTLT Indigenous Initiatives through October 2024]

 Shannon Robinson is an Education and Programming Strategist at the Centre.
 She hails from intersection of Treaty 6 and Treaty 7 territory in Red Deer, Alberta, but holds an undergraduate degree in Art History and First Nations & Indigenous studies from the University of British Columbia.
 Shannon has worked as a program coordinator for the Native Youth Program, supported public programming at the City of Red Deer and held an internship in Education and Public Programs at the Museum of Anthropology.
 She appreciates every opportunity to work with and learn from community.
 She strives to establish pathways for Indigenous and non-Indigenous peoples to come together in a good way.